This post may contain affiliate links. See our affiliate disclaimer here.

-Boondocking is when you find a place in nature, outside of a developed campground, to park your RV.
-Common boondocking locations include beaches and public lands, managed by the U.S. Forest Service or Bureau of Land Management.
+Boondocking is when you find a place in nature, outside of a developed campground, to park your rig.
+Common boondocking locations include forests, beaches and public lands, managed by the U.S. Forest Service or Bureau of Land Management.

 Other Ways to Dry Camp

 There are several other situations where RVers camp without power or water, but that don’t qualify as boondocking.
 Below are other typical forms of dry camping.
 Regardless of if you plan to boondock or just dry camp, this article will help you prepare for camping without hookups.

 Overnighting at Walmart or Other Parking Lots

 RVers often use free parking at businesses for convenient, free overnight camping.
 Many Cracker Barrel restaurants and Cabela’s stores offer free overnight parking to RV travelers.
 Some Walmart locations also allow overnight parking.